spewil/spewil.github.io/blog_src/about.md

 permalink: /about/
 ---

-this is a blog for weeklyish updates and thoughts on books with quotes.
+this is a blog for weeklyish thoughts on neuroscience, philosophy, and writing. subscribe via email for monthlyish updates. subscribe via RSS for more frequent commits.

 <br><br>